joinSamBalboa/Candy_Island/README.md

 <h4>Day 4/5 - Weekend</h4>
 <li>Worked on the single listing page, where the user could view listing details, buy, or leave feedback</li>
 <li>Used this time to add necessary styling</li>
-<li>Utlised react-tabs package to show description, feedback, and weight</li>
+<li>Utilized react-tabs package to show description, feedback, and weight</li>
 <li>Added react-starts to show average rating received for listings</li>

 <div align="center">